Skip to content

 What role do farmers play in this issue?

 Our Aussie farmers need to be fully supported to look after the land and protect and restore forests.
-This includes through government funds such as Queensland’s $500 million Land Restoration Fund and by the big corporations like McDonald’s, Woolworths and Coles who can use their vast profits to work with and support farmers to the right thing and pay a fair price for sustainable products.
+This includes through government funds such as Queensland’s $500 million Land Restoration Fund and by the big corporations like Coles who can use their vast profits to work with and support farmers to the right thing and pay a fair price for sustainable products.

 What is Greenpeace asking the Federal Government to do on deforestation?